-For admissions to Year 3, application must be made through Shropshire Council by 15th January in the academic year prior to which your child is due to start school.
+For admissions to Reception, applications must be made through Shropshire Council by 15th January in the academic year prior to which your child is due to start school.
 All applications received by this date will be considered and parents will be informed by Shropshire Council on 16th April if they have been allocated a place for their child.

-Please see the Parents Guide to Education booklet on the website www.shropshire.gov.uk/schooladmissions for further details of the admission arrangements.
+Please see the Parents Guide to Education booklet on the website www.shropshire.gov.uk/schooladmissions and also for details of the admission arrangements.